igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* Images for shop products
+* Dynamic components need a loader
 * When drunk, characters should slur all 's' words
+* Create start screen when no game is saved, show intro
 * Describe in manual how different properties of intoxication/boost affect charisma (also show this on-screen!)
 * should dragon get stronger / more drunk depending on hour of night ?
 * When fighting / entering building, environment coordinates are messed up?